 The first step is understanding your electric bill.

-Understanding Your PEPCO Electric Bill in Maryland
+Understanding Your PEPCO Electric Bill in Maryland, DC

 Information about your energy usage is found on Page 2 of your PEPCO bill.
 The section titled “Details of Your Electric Charges” includes your rate schedule and meter information, such as meter reading dates, energy consumption, and energy type.
 It also informs you of your next scheduled meter reading.